chiragpatel1229/Wind-Turbine-Simulation-and-Running-Average-Calculation/README.md

-# Software Developer Test Solutions by Chirag Patel
+# Software Developer Test Solutions

 Welcome to my GitHub repository containing solutions to two software development tests I completed as part of a job application process.
 These projects showcase my proficiency in Python, C++, real-time systems, and graphics programming using OpenGL, aligning with my expertise in automation, robotics, and software engineering.